beaverbuilder/documentation/docs/assistant/plugin/app-settings.md

 ## Manage Labels

-The **Manage Labels** section lets you create, edit and delete labels.
+The **Manage Labels** section lets you create, edit and delete the labels that are used in the apps.
 Labels are used to mark content for organization and collaborate with other users.

 ### Edit Label

 To edit a label:

-1. Click the **Pencil** icon.
+1. In **Apps & Settings**, scroll to **Manage labels** and click the Pencil icon next to the label you want to edit.
 2. In the **Edit Label** option, enter a name.
 3. Select a color.
 4. Click the **Save** button.